 - i.
 Allow athletes to bring and wear their own personal protective equipment as long as it is in compliance with district personal protective equipment protocols. - ii.
-Understand that personal protective equipment requirements may vary according to the University Scholastic League. - 5.
+Understand that personal protective equipment requirements may vary according to the University Scholastic League. - c.
+See Mask Adaptations and Alternatives in Appendix for more information. - 5.
 Regulate the distribution of water and prohibit use of water fountains for all indoor sports.
 (See hydration section.) - 6.
 Require students to wear masks when not actively exercising and enforce physical distancing on sidelines and during all drills during all outdoor sports. - 7.
 Hold varsity games at district stadiums. - a.
 Require wellness screening for everyone entering the facility.
 (See entry screening protocols.) - b.
 Prohibit use of locker rooms for football and volleyball teams. - c.
 Require teams to arrive at stadiums dressed and prepared to play and prohibit them from entering locker rooms during halftime. - d.
-Limit football and volleyball sidelines to essential personnel only. - e.
+Limit football and volleyball sidelines to essential personnel only. - i.
+Allow a limited press pool to provide shared media coverage. - ii.
+Limit press pool to one reporter and no more than two photographers or videographers. - iii.
+Require media interested in participating in the press pool to coordinate in advance with HISD Media Relations - e.
 Limit concessions to the sale of pre-packaged candy, chips, and drinks. - f.
-Limit band participation to a small Pep Band with no more than 15 to 20 members. - g.
+Limit band participation to a small Pep Band with no more than 26 members. - g.
 Allow cheer and drill team participation. - i.
 Allow only 10 cheerleaders to perform on the sidelines at one time. - ii.
 Allow cheer coach discretion to rotate cheerleaders in and out. - h.
 Direct all players, cheerleaders, coaches, and pep band and drill team members to report to the fieldhouse in case of inclement weather. - i.
 Require physical distancing in fieldhouses. - i.
 Clean stadiums before, during, and after games. - 8.
 Hold sub-varsity games on school campuses. - a.
-Limit home school locker room capacity to 50 percent at all times. - b.
+Limit home school locker room capacity to 50 percent at all times to ensure physical distancing. - b.
 Require visiting teams to come dressed and prepared to play and prohibit their locker room access. - c.
 Prohibit fans at campus games. - d.
 Allow only essential personnel on football and volleyball sidelines. - 9.
 Allow limited tickets to be sold on campus for stadium games only. - a.
-Limit ticket sales to five tickets per football/volleyball player to allow for required physical distancing in the stands. - b.
+Limit ticket sales to five tickets per student participant (includes student athletes, band members, cheerleaders, and dance team members) to allow for required physical distancing in the stands. - b.
 Require all tickets to be sold week-to-week on campus only. - c.
 Require ticket reports to be generated and turned in before releasing tickets for games the following week. - d.
 Prohibit ticket sales at stadiums. - e.
-Prohibit ticket sales for campus games, as fans are not allowed on campuses. - 10.
-Require water to be provided for all student athletes. - a.
+Prohibit ticket sales for campus games, as fans are not allowed on campuses.

+- 10. Require water to be provided for all student athletes. - a.
 Encourage student-athletes to bring their own individual, labeled water bottles, and prohibit sharing of water bottles. - b.
 Assign staff (wearing masks and gloves) to handle all water distribution, including cups of water for students who don't bring their own water and refills for students who bring their own water bottles. - c.
-Make available coolers/containers of water and ice at several stations spaced 10 feet apart.

-- 11. Require strict adherence to all Communicable Disease Plan infection protocols. - a.
+Make available coolers/containers of water and ice at several stations spaced 10 feet apart. - 11.
+Require strict adherence to all Communicable Disease Plan infection protocols. - a.
 Follow the Health and Medical Services Procedural Guideline for students and staff with possible exposure. - b.
 Notify HISD Athletic Director Andre' Walker immediately. - 12.
 Adjust plans as needed based on updated guidance from the University Interscholastic League and changing public health conditions.